 I recommend trying a 30-day savings challenge only after you’ve been tracking your spending.
 Once you see where your money is going, you’re better prepared to choose a single savings category to target for your 30-day challenge.

-This challenge requires you to only stop spending on one category for a month.
+The challenge requires you to only stop spending on one category for a month.
 For instance, eating out, clothing, alcohol, or something else.
-You could even combine this challenge with a 30-day quitting challenge!
+You could even combine this with a 30-day quitting challenge!

-If you’re ready to level up, our master-your-spending challenge, which is part of our free Savings Challenge Bundle, asks you to only spend money on necessities for 30 days.
+If you’re ready to level up, our master-your-overspending challenge, which is part of our free savings challenge bundle, asks you to only spend money on necessities for 30 days.

 Before you dismiss this one as being too hard, give it a try!
 We guarantee you’ll be amazed at just how much money you can save when you intentionally refrain from spending on unnecessary items.